Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 < >

-Home > Income Tax > Help Center > Ways to Increase Tax Base Last Updated: Feb 05th 2025
+Home > Income Tax > Help Center > Ways to Increase Tax Base

 Ways to Increase Tax Base in India — Explained

-India has a very large population of around 140 crores.
+India has a very large population of around 147 crores.
 However we have a relatively low percentage of income tax filers compared to its working population.

 This document covers on the need for increase in tax compliance in India, and ways that the IT department can follow to enhance the tax compliance.
+This in a way to reduce the individual tax rates due to increased tax base and tax collection.

 Ways to Increase Tax Base in India — Explained